ramyarajuladevi/Telenor/README.md

 I have created a Docker file which packs the application into docker image.

-Following are the commands that are needed to run from project root directory Step 1:
+Following are the commands that are needed to run from project root directory
+# Step 1:
     $ mvn clean package

-After successful run, Target file will be generated.
+<br /> After successful run, Target file will be generated.

-Step 2 :
+# Step 2 :
     $ docker build -t springio/gs-spring-boot-docker .

-After successful Run, Docker build success.
+<br /> After successful Run, Docker build success.
-Step3:
+# Step3:
     $ docker run -p 8080:8080 -t springio/gs-spring-boot-docker

-After successful run, Docker image and container will be generated
+<br /> After successful run, Docker image and container will be generated

 After that one can test with sample requests.